Jackie Yi-Ru Ying

-Jackie Yi-Ru Ying (born 1966) is an American nanotechnology scientist based in Singapore.
+Jackie Yi-Ru Ying (born 30 April 1966) is a Taiwanese-born American nanotechnology scientist based in Singapore.
 She is the founding executive director of the Institute of Bioengineering and Nanotechnology (IBN).

-Early life and career
+Early life and education

-Ying was born in Taipei in 1966.
+Ying was born in Taipei on April 30, 1966.
 She moved to Singapore with her family in 1973 as a child where she was a student at Rulang Primary School and Raffles Girls' School.
-She then went to New York City, earning a B.Eng. degree by graduating summa cum laude from Cooper Union in 1987.
-She then attended Princeton University, receiving her MA in 1988 and her PhD in 1991, both in chemical engineering.
+She then went to New York City, earning a B.Eng. degree, summa cum laude, from Cooper Union in 1987.
+She then attended Princeton University, receiving her M.A. in 1988 and her Ph.D. in 1991, both in chemical engineering.
 She spent a year as a Humboldt Fellow at the Institute for New Materials in Saarbrücken and researched nanocrystalline materials with Herbert Gleiter.

+Career

 Ying became a professor in the Department of Chemical Engineering at the Massachusetts Institute of Technology (MIT) in 1992.
 She was made a full professor in 2001; at 35 she was one of MIT's youngest full professors.

 Ying returned to Singapore in 2003 to serve as the first executive director of the Institute of Bioengineering and Nanotechnology, a division of the Agency for Science, Technology and Research (A*STAR).
 Her research concerns the biomedical and catalytic applications of nanostructured systems and materials.

-She has been in Singapore ever since.
+In 2005, Ying was the youngest member inducted into the German National Academy of Sciences Leopoldina.

 In March 2018, Ying stepped down from her position as Executive Director at the Institute of Bioengineering and Nanotechnology to lead her own lab, NanoBio lab.

+Since then, Ying has joined the Department of Bioengineering at King Fahd University of Petroleum & Minerals (KFUPM) as a professor.

+In 2021, Ying was elected as a member of the United States National Academy of Engineering.